aaugustin/mtefd/multiple-template-engines.rst

                 context['csrf_token'] = format_html(
                     '<input type="hidden" name="csrfmiddlewaretoken" '
                     'value="{}" />', get_token(request))
-                # Passing the request is optional.
-Since Django doesn't have a
+                # Passing the request is optional but as Django doesn't have a
                 # global request object, it's useful to put it in the context.
                 context['request'] = request

             raise NotImplementedError(
                 'subclasses of BaseTemplate must provide a render() method')

-``Engine`` and ``Template`` classes in adapters should wrap the underlying engine rather than inherit it.
+``Engine`` and ``Template`` classes in adapters should wrap corresponding classes from the underlying libraries rather than inherit them in order to minimize the risk of name clashes.

 Django backend
 --------------